-Since we are building an EMR system, it is pretty safe to assume that patient records is a core domain.
-If we are going to take the market by making a system that makes all the clinics work more efficiently through clever and innovative scheduling, then scheduling is probably also a core domain.
+Since we are building an EMR system, it is pretty safe to assume that patient records are a core domain.
+Suppose we are going to take the market by making a system that makes all the clinics work more efficiently through clever and innovative scheduling.
+In that case, scheduling is probably also a core domain.
 Otherwise, it is a supporting subdomain, maybe built on top of some existing scheduling engine.
-The same reasoning can be applied to the lab subdomain: if a significant part of our business case is a seamless integration between patient records and the lab, then lab is most likely a core domain.
+The same reasoning can be applied to the lab subdomain: if a significant part of our business case is a seamless integration between patient records and the lab, then the lab is most likely a core domain.
 Otherwise, it is a supporting subdomain.

 To be able to create software for a domain, you need a way of describing the domain.
 Having a relational data model or something similar is not enough.
-You need to be able to describe not only things and their relations but also the dynamics such as events, processes, business invariants, how things change over time, and so on.
-You need to be able to discuss and reason about the domain with both your fellow developers and also the domain experts.
+You need to be able to describe things and their relations and the dynamics, such as events, processes, business invariants, how things change over time, and so on.
+You need to be able to discuss and reason about the domain with your fellow developers and domain experts.
 What you need is a ubiquitous language.

-The ubiquitous language is a language that is consistently used by both domain experts and developers to describe and discuss the domain.
+The ubiquitous language is a language that both domain experts and developers consistently use to describe and discuss the domain.
 Apart from the code itself, this language is the most important deliverable of a domain-driven design process.
-A big part of the language is domain terminology already being used by domain experts, but you may also need to invent new concepts and processes in cooperation with the domain experts.
-Because of this, active participation from the domain experts is absolutely essential for domain driven design to succeed.
-If the customer is not interested in putting in the time and effort to teach your their domain and help you create a ubiquitous language, you should either try to convince the customer to change their mind or pick another design method.
+A big part of the language is domain terminology already being used by domain experts.
+Still, you may also need to invent new concepts and processes in cooperation with domain experts.
+Because of this, active participation from domain experts is absolutely essential for domain-driven design to succeed.
+Suppose the customer is not interested in putting in the time and effort to teach you their domain and help you create a ubiquitous language.
+In that case, you should either try to convince the customer to change their mind or pick another design method.

-The ubiquitous language has a nice feature, and that is that it tells you whether you are on the right track or not.
+The ubiquitous language has a nice feature: it tells you whether you are on the right track or not.
 If you can easily explain a business concept or process using the language, it means you are on the right track.
-If you, on the other hand, find your self struggling to explain something, you are most likely missing something from the language and thereby also from your domain model.
+If you, on the other hand, struggle to explain something, you are most likely missing something from the language and, thereby, from your domain model.
 When this happens, you should grab a domain expert and go looking for the missing pieces.
 You may even stumble upon a revelation that turns your existing model completely upside-down and results in a far superior domain model than the one you had before.

-In a perfect world, there would be only one ubiquitous language and one model that would explain everything about a single domain.
+In a perfect world, only one ubiquitous language and one model would explain everything about a single domain.
 Unfortunately, this is not the case, save for very small and simple domains.
 Business processes may overlap or even conflict.
 The same word may mean different things or different words may mean the same thing in different contexts.
-There may be (and often are) more than one way to solve a problem in the problem space, depending on how you view it.
+Depending on how you view it, there may be (and often are) more than one way to solve a problem in the problem space.

-Instead of trying to find the Big Unified Model, we choose to accept the facts and instead introduce something called bounded contexts.
+Instead of trying to find the Big Unified Model, we accept the facts and introduce something called bounded contexts.
 A bounded context is a distinct part of the domain in which a particular subset or dialect of the ubiquitous language is consistent at all times.
 In other words, we are applying divide and conquer and splitting the domain model up into smaller, more or less independent models with clearly defined boundaries.
-Every bounded context has its own name and this name is a part of the ubiquitous language.
+Every bounded context has its name, which is a part of the ubiquitous language.